 Terence Acaye, Director of ACFD and Agape Training Center and Farm Director

 We are blessed to know and work with Terence since 2006 when visiting and partnering with the Kitgum Infant Orphan Care Center in Northern Uganda.
 As the founder of KIOCC, he was instrumental in rescuing, caring for, and saving many infants and children orphaned through the atrocities of the LRA war.
-Later, he became the financial accountant for the Emmanuel Clinic – on of our first projects.
+Later, he became the financial accountant for the Emmanuel Clinic – one of our first programs.
 Terence suffered polio as a child, yet he persevered and was educated as a nutritionist.
 He has worked for several agencies, including UNICEF, GOAL and USAID.
 His dedication and heart to serve and love others are what helps make ACFD a success.
 His vision to help his people with post-war recovery is tireless and insurmountable.
-His gifted in developing community unity groups, training village health teams and overseeing all ACFD activities.
+This led him to offer the transition of his KIOCC organization to CFD and include our partner villages wno he was leading in Village Health Teams and Farming God’s way trainings.
+This led to ACFD with the land acquisition in his village.
+He is gifted in developing community unity groups, training village health teams and overseeing all ACFD activities.
 Terence and his wife, Grace, have 7 children (one has sickle cell disease) and they continue to assist numerous other children.

 Bosco has also been mentored by Hope 2 One Life since 2008 and supported in his education.
 He is trained in Farming God’s Way, Village Health Training, Micro Business.
 He volunteers and assists the village mentorship, ACFD activities, mission teams and trainings.
 Bosco and his wife have 2 children.